 Grenache reins supreme in the village, with complimentary plantings of Syrah, Mourvèdre, Counoise and Carignan.
 While Grenache can sometimes overpower other varieties, Jean-Marc's gentle touch and gift with blending translate to a more elegant, restrained style.
 Fruit and freshness are the always the aim, even in warmer vintages.
 Until the 2005 vintage, the wines were made from whole bunches, with no destemming or crushing.
 Destemming was introduced in 2006.
 The duration of indigenous yeast fermentation varies from one week (Côtes du Rhône) to four weeks (for the Sablet and Gigondas).
 The temperature is strictly controlled at 28-30°C. The Côtes du Rhône red wines are matured in concrete tanks for 6-12 months while the Sablet and Gigondas are matured for 2 years in used barrique as well as concrete tank.
 When bottling the reds, only their Côtes du Rhône is filtered.

-Jean-Marc and Sophie's daughter were raised in the vineyards and cellar.
+Jean-Marc and Sophie's daughters were raised in the vineyards and cellar.
 Today, their oldest daughter Maude is traveling the world marketing French wines, and she is eager to return to the family domaine to focus exclusively on her family's lineup of elegant, vibrant, and value-driven Southern Rhône wines.
 In the words of Robert Parker, "This small estate, managed with intelligence and talent by Jean-Marc Autran, deserves praise for its Côtes du Rhônes the very high quality Gigondas which it regularly produces."